 The Heart and Soul of Orkney

-The Heart and Soul of Orkney brings together artists and writers to perform a Foy at St Mary’s Episcopal Church, Stromness, Friday 14th September, 7.30pm-9.30pm.
-A varied programme of poems, prose and music will be performed.
-I will be reading some pieces from Bessie Skea and my own ‘Countrywoman’s Diary’.
+The Heart and Soul of Orkney brought together artists and writers to perform a Foy at St Mary’s Episcopal Church, Stromness, Friday 14th September, 7.30pm-9.30pm.
+A varied programme of poems, prose and music was performed.
+I read some pieces from Bessie Skea and my own ‘Countrywoman’s Diary‘ from this summer.

 ASLE – Orkney a Place on the Edge?